moorepants/anaconda-dee-config/README.md

 | 2022.01 | 2022 | 2022-2023 update |
 | 2023.01 | 2023 | 2023-2024 update |

+### 2020-2022

 *) each year, the version is update to contain the May-release of Anaconda (labelled as version: `year.05`).
 For details, refer to [anaconda.org](http://anaconda.org).

+### 2023

 In the academic cycle 2022-2023, there is not May-version of Anaconda; we took the `2023.03`-version, released in March.
+In this year, for the first time, we will also make use of multiple __conda virutal environment__, which through the use of package `nb_conda_kernels` installed in the `base` environment, can be selected in all Notebooks and in Spyder.
+This relaxes the need to install all desired packages __collectively__ in a single `base` environment

 ## Organization of this repo
 This repo is organized on a per-year (year-cyclic) basis.